Popchips: Celebrities

 Ashton Kutcher was the first celebrity to endorse the company, with 13 million followers on Twitter.
 Kutcher boosted the publicity of Popchips.
 In 2012, Popchips also gained another celebrity endorser, Katy Perry.
-Since 2012, Perry featured in advertisements and also helped to launch her own flavor of Popchips, Katy's Kettle Corn.
+Since 2012, Perry featured in advertisements and also helped to launch her own flavour of Popchips, Katy's Kettle Corn.

 Awards

 Since 2007, Popchips has won the following awards: